 The kidneys serve many roles, one of them being water conservation.
 Hydration of the body depends on both water consumption as well as the removal of water.
 In times of dehydration, the kidney must respond by conserving water.
 This means that all the materials the body needs to get rid of still need to be removed, but the kidney needs to manage this using the smallest amount of water possible.
 A pet with impaired kidney function will have a difficult time concentrating urine and will need to drink extra water to process the body's waste chemicals.

-Diabetes Mellitus is caused by a deficiency of insulin in the body.
+Diabetes mellitus is caused by a deficiency of insulin in the body.
 Insulin is necessary to remove glucose (sugar) from the bloodstream, and when it is low or absent, there is a buildup of glucose in the blood.
-Normally, the kidneys conserve the bloodstream's glucose but they are so overwhelmed and the glucose ends up spilling into the urine in high amounts.
-Glucose will draw water with it and this will eventually lead to the hallmark signs of increased thirst and urination.
+Normally, the kidneys conserve the bloodstream's glucose, but their filtering function can be overwhelmed with the blood sugar is very high.
+This excess glucose ends up spilling into the urine and draws extra water with it, leading to the hallmark signs of increased thirst and urination.

-Cushing's Syndrome, also known as Hyperadrenocorticism, is a hormonal balance, that results from excessive cortisol in the bloodstream.
-The symptoms stem from long-term over-exposure to this hormone.
+Cushing's syndrome, also known as hyperadrenocorticism, is a hormonal imbalance that results from excessive cortisol in the bloodstream.
+The symptoms stem from long-term overexposure to this hormone.
 Excessive drinking and urination are common signs, however, they usually have a gradual onset, and owners might think it's just part of the normal aging process.
 Additional symptoms that may help your veterinarian distinguish it from other conditions are given below.

 Diagnosing the Cause of Increased Water Intake